The Atomic Cafe: Home media

-Reception
+Reception and legacy

 Critical response

 When The Atomic Cafe was released, film critic Roger Ebert discussed the style and methods the filmmakers used, writing, "The makers of The Atomic Cafe sifted through thousands of feet of Army films, newsreels, government propaganda films and old television broadcasts to come up with the material in their film, which is presented without any narration, as a record of some of the ways in which the bomb entered American folklore.
 There are songs, speeches by politicians, and frightening documentary footage of guinea-pig American troops shielding themselves from an atomic blast and then exposing themselves to radiation neither they nor their officers understood."
-He also reviewed it with Gene Siskel who saw it more as a piece of Americana and a curio.
+He also reviewed it with Gene Siskel who saw it more as a piece of Americana and a curiosity.

 Critic Vincent Canby of the New York Times praised the film, calling the film "a devastating collage-film that examines official and unofficial United States attitudes toward the atomic age" and a film that "deserves national attention."
 Canby was so taken by The Atomic Cafe that he mentioned it in a subsequent article – comparing it, favorably, to the 1981 blockbuster Porky's.

-Critic Glenn Erickson discussed the editorial message of the film's producers: "The makers of The Atomic Cafe clearly have a message to get across, and to achieve that goal they use the inherent absurdity of their source material in creative ways.
+Critic Glenn Erickson discussed the editorial message of the film's producers: The makers of The Atomic Cafe clearly have a message to get across, and to achieve that goal they use the inherent absurdity of their source material in creative ways.
 But they're careful to make sure they leave them essentially untransformed.
 When we see Nixon and J. Edgar Hoover posing with a strip of microfilm, we know we're watching a newsreel.
 The content isn't cheated.
 Except in wrapup montages, narration from one source isn't used over another.
 When raw footage is available, candid moments are seen of speechmakers (including President Truman) when they don't know the cameras are rolling.
-Caught laughing incongruously before a solemn report on an atom threat, Truman comes off as callously flip ..."
+Caught laughing incongruously before a solemn report on an atom threat, Truman comes off as callously flip ...

 On Rotten Tomatoes the film has an approval rating of 93% based on reviews from 29 critics.

 Deirdre Boyle, an Associate Professor and Academic Coordinator of the Graduate Certificate in Documentary Media Studies at The New School and an author of Subject to Change: Guerrilla Television Revisited, claimed that "By compiling propaganda or fictions denying 'nuclear-truth', The Atomic Cafe reveals the American public's lack of resistance to the fear generated by the government propaganda films and the misinformation they generated.
 Whether Americans of the time lacked the ability to resist or reject this misinformation about the atomic bomb is a debatable truth."

 The Oxford Handbook of Science Fiction said it was, in quotes, a "mockumentary" from its editing and called it, "The most powerful satire of the official treatments of the atomic age".